ckuelker/pankyll-documentation/en_US/index.md

 ### Other Projects Using Pandoc

-There are other projects using [Pandoc] to generate [HTML] pages.
-The two projects mentioned here have not been tested, they might or might not work for you.
-Just in case [Pankyll] do not fit your purpose you could have a look.
+There are other projects that use [Pandoc] to generate [HTML] pages.
+The two mentioned here have not been tested, they may or may not work for you.
+Just in case [Pankyll] does not fit your purpose, you might want to take a look.

 * [Will Styler] Shell building a Website using [Pandoc], [Markdown], and Static HTML